fpv-wtf/dji-moonlight-shim/README.md

 ## Configuration

-The shim can be configured via `package-config`:
+The shim can be configured via the [fpv.wtf](https://fpv.wtf/) package manager.

 - `use_usb_mode`: Use USB mode by default instead of the network mode.
 Defaults to `false`.